SpoonX/boards-cli/README.md

 [Click here](https://github.com/search?utf8=%E2%9C%93&q=boards-preset-&type=Repositories) to find out if there's already a preset for your favorite stack.

-Boards-CLI uses the [default presets](https://github.com/spoonX/boards-preset-default#tasks) as a dependency, so those are always available.
+Boards-CLI uses the [default presets](https://github.com/spoonX/boards-preset-default#tasks) as a dependency, so those tasks are always available.

 _**Hint:** You can easily start creating your own preset by running: `boards default:preset myPreset`_